CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 1. first argument - `formatAs12HourClock("08:00") === "20:00"` - the condition we're checking

-2. second argument - `"current function output: %d, expected output: %d"` - a message string that will be logged to the console if the condition is false.
+2. second argument - `"current function output: %d, target output: %d"` - a message string that will be logged to the console if the condition is false.

 3. third argument - `formatAs12HourClock("08:00")` - this value will get substituted into the message string at the first "%d"